One of a Kind Vacation – Custer Park

 Discover a land where bison run free and imaginations run wild.
 In South Dakota’s Black Hills, you will find one of the Ten Best Wildlife Destinations in the World.
-Custer State Park provides you one of the world’s best opportunities to view wildlife in its natural habitat.
+This state park is Custer SD provides you one of the world’s best opportunities to view wildlife in its natural habitat.
 Imagine herds of bison roaming the plains.
 It’s a sight to behold!
 If you are looking for one of a kind vacations for your family.
 The Black Hills and Custer State Park are it.
 Here are a few reasons why you should add South Dakota to your summer vacation bucket list.

 Custer State Park Wildlife

 If you are looking for a one of a kind vacation, Custer State Park is the place.
 It was originally established in 1913 as a game preserve.
 Now it is one of the world’s best animal destinations.
 Today its 71,000 acres are home to the country’s largest publicly owned bison herd, approximately 1400.
 It is also home to other animals like Pronghorn antelope, black-tailed prairie dogs, mountain goats, bighorn sheep, deer, elk, wild turkeys, and burros.
 Custer SD one of the few places that remain where you can see animals in their natural habitat.

 Your best chance to see bison may be on along the 18 mile Wildlife Loop Road in the southeastern part of the park.
 You may even be fortunate to experience a Bison traffic jam.